top of page

 Word cloud of resistance training methods

 What all of these fitness acronyms mean is that their needs to be a sufficient dose of exercise to produce the desired results.
-This means that the frequency, intensity, volume of training and the exercises selections must be specific to your goal (that is if you want to grow more glutes, you won’t take up swimming).
+This means that the how often you train a muscle (frequency), the level of effort applied to the set (intensity), how much a muscle is exposed to the exercise stimulus (volume or time) and the exercises selections (type) must be specific to your goal (that is if you want to grow more glutes, you won’t take up swimming) to achieve your goal.

-Many decades ago, observant athletes, coaches, and scientists noticed that an additional variable needs to be considered for long-term success.
-And that is the variable that is called variation.
-In other words, if you keep doing the same exercise or the same set and rep scheme or the same program split, then the effectiveness of your exercise regime will wear off due to monotony.
-And this often explain the plateauing in results many experience after the first year of training.
+What observant athletes, coaches, and scientists noticed many decades ago is that an additional variable needs to be considered for long-term success.
+And that is the variable called variation.
+In other words, if you keep doing the exact same exercise or the same set and rep scheme or the same program split, then the effectiveness of your exercise regime will be blunted due to monotony (known as involution in strength science).
+And this can often explain the plateauing in results many experience after the first year of training.

-Variation can take place in any number of ways in the fitness setting, but a very successful way of inducing planned variation in a training program is to include methods that are called overload techniques.
+Variation can take place in any number of ways in the fitness setting, but a very successful way of creating planned variation in a resistance training program is to include methods that are called overload techniques.

-Two of the key drivers of muscle growth are (1) training volume, that is how many sets and reps a muscle is exposed to within a session and within a week and (2) tension placed on the muscle, which is another way of saying working with sincere effort, either up to failure or very close to it during a set.
+The two of the key drivers of muscle growth are (1) training volume, that is how many sets a muscle is exposed to within a session and within a week and (2) the tension placed on the muscle fibre, which is at its highest when a set of any rep range (under 30-ish reps) is taken to or very close to failure.
+Surprisingly, the load does not determine the stimulus to muscle growth, but rather the effort does – with the important lesson here being that works sets must be taken to or close to failure.

-Overload techniques are ways of increasing training volume per unit of time or effort applied to an exercise in the gym.
+Overload techniques are an incredible and time-effective tool to increase training volume per unit of time and effort applied to an exercise in the gym.

-To that end, the most commonly used overloads are supersets, trisets, circuits and drop sets.
+To that end, the most commonly used overloads are methods that increase the set duration (volume): supersets, trisets, 11/4s and drop sets.

 To the muscle, these are all essentially the same thing.
 They increase the volume that a muscle is exposed to per unit of time.

-A tri-set would see a third exercise for the same muscle group being added: a deadlift followed by a back extension followed by a hamstring leg curl.
+A triset would see a third exercise for the same muscle group being added: a deadlift followed by a back extension followed by a seated hamstring leg curl.

 When researchers investigate the difference between overload techniques versus straight sets, they generally conclude that “when volume is equated, there is no appreciable difference in muscular adaptation.”

-I love the sentence “when volume is equated," or the use of the phrase “no advantage," because what this ignores is the time factor: When you consider the amount of time it takes to perform three sets of squats and three sets of leg press as straight sets versus performing those two exercises as a superset, then you perform the same amount of work in half the amount of time.
+I love the sentence “when volume is equated”, or the use of the phrase “no advantage”, because what that is stating, in another way, is the time factor: When you consider the amount of time it takes to perform three sets of squats and three sets of leg press as straight sets versus performing those two exercises as a superset, then you perform the same amount of work in half the amount of time.

-Researchers are also teasing out subtle differences in muscular adaptation that occur during different types of overload techniques, presumably due to the exhausting nature of some of the methods.
+Thanks to improvements in investigational techniques, researchers are now able to tease out subtle differences in muscular adaptation that occur during different types of overload techniques, presumably due to the exhausting nature of some of the methods, the metabolic byproducts released in the muscle or how individual muscle fibres ‘rotate’ their recruitment (called muscle wisdom) during a set.

-It has only been in very recent years that high tech investigative techniques have been available to analyze the subtle adaptation in skeletal muscle with such high fidelity.
+It has only been in very recent years that high tech investigative techniques have been available to analyse the subtle adaptation in skeletal muscle with such high fidelity.

 But the reason why coaches for many decades have employed overload techniques is to introduce planned variation and variety over the long-term training process.

 The advantage of performing straight sets is that you can focus all of your mental energy on one exercise at a time and not having to swap between exercises in a busy gym.
-This provides a very high level of stimulus for strength and muscle mass.
+This provides a very high level of stimulus for strength and muscle mass, and is unquestionably a proven method to improve strength, power and muscle mass.

 This is where overload techniques have their greatest advantage - they allow you to do more work in less time and inherently insert a degree of variation and variety into the program sequence, ensuring that our workouts don’t experience monotony and plateaus.